mnot/I-D/draft-nottingham-http-availability-hints.md

 # Introduction

 The HTTP Vary header field ({{Section 12.5.5 of HTTP}}) allows an origin server to describe what aspects of requests affect the content of its responses.
-This information is useful in many ways; most prominently, downstream caches can use it to select the correct stored response for a given request ({{Section 4.1 of HTTP-CACHING}}).
+This information is useful in many ways: most prominently, downstream caches can use it to select the correct stored response for a given request ({{Section 4.1 of HTTP-CACHING}}).

 However, the information conveyed by Vary is limited.
 If the request headers enumerated in it are considered as a n-dimensional space with each field representing an axis, this response header: